-As a part of Eskom's wind research programme a national wind atlas for South Africa was compiled and areas of high potential for future commercial wind farm development identified.
-High-accuracy meteorological measurement stations were erected within these areas for on-going monitoring.
-The importance of the wind resource for energy generation is also discussed in Chapter 3.
-A wind resource measurement and analysis programme must be conducted for the site proposed for development, as only measured data will provide a robust prediction of the facility's expected energy production over its lifetime.
-One of these monitoring stations was on the West Coast, north of the Olifants River in the Western Cape.
-Based on the lessons learnt from the Klipheuwel demonstration facility as well as the analyses on Eskom's measured wind data, Eskom determined that a full-scale commercial wind energy facility could be successfully established in South Africa on the West Coast.
+As a part of Eskom's wind research programme, the South African Wind Resource Database compiled by the National Department of Minerals and Energy (DME), the Council for Scientific and Industrial Research (CSIR) and Eskom.
+Areas experiencing some of the highest wind speeds in South Africa were identified as areas of high potential for future commercial wind farm development.
+Highaccuracy meteorological measurement stations were erected within these areas for on-going monitoring (the importance of the wind resource for energy generation is also discussed in Chapter 3).

+A wind resource measurement and analysis programme must be conducted for the site proposed for wind energy development, as only measured data will provide a robust prediction of a wind energy facility's expected energy production over its lifetime through recording the incidence of wind within the required velocity range.
+One of these meteorological monitoring stations was established on the West Coast, north of the Olifants River in the Western Cape.
+Based on the lessons learnt from the Klipheuwel demonstration facility as well as the analyses on Eskom's measured wind data, Eskom determined that a full-scale commercial wind energy facility could be successfully established in South Africa on the West Coast north of the Olifants River.